Toward Explainable and Fine-Grained 3D Grounding through Referring Textual Phrases: Abstract

 \section{Abstract}

-Recent progress on 3D scene understanding has explored visual grounding (3DVG) to localize a target object through a language description.
+Recent progress in 3D scene understanding has explored visual grounding (3DVG) to localize a target object through a language description.
 However, existing methods only consider the dependency between the entire sentence and the target object, ignoring fine-grained relationships between contexts and non-target ones.
-In this paper, we extend 3DVG to a more reliable and explainable task, called 3D Phrase Aware Grounding (\textbf{3DPAG}).
-The 3DPAG task aims to localize the target object in the 3D scenes by explicitly identifying all phrase-related objects and then conduct the reasoning according to contextual phrases.
-To tackle this problem, we label about {\textbf{400K phrase-level annotations}} from 170K sentences in available 3DVG datasets, \ie, Nr3D, Sr3D and ScanRefer.
-By tapping on these developed datasets, we propose a novel framework, \ie, \textbf{PhraseRefer}, which conducts phrase-aware and object-level representation learning through phrase-object alignment optimization as well as phrase-specific pre-training.
-In our setting, we extend previous 3DVG methods to the phrase-aware scenario and provide metrics to measure the explainability of the 3DPAG task.
-Extensive results confirm that 3DPAG effectively boosts the 3DVG, and PhraseRefer achieves state-of-the-arts across three datasets, \ie, 63.0\%, 54.4\% and 55.5\% overall accuracy on Sr3D, Nr3D and ScanRefer, respectively.
+In this paper, we extend 3DVG to a more fine-grained and interpretable task, called 3D Phrase Aware Grounding (\textbf{3DPAG}).
+The 3DPAG task aims to localize the target objects in a 3D scene by explicitly identifying all phrase-related objects and then conducting the reasoning according to contextual phrases.
+To tackle this problem, we manually labeled about {\textbf{227K phrase-level annotations}} using a self-developed platform, from 88K sentences of widely used 3DVG datasets, \ie, Nr3D, Sr3D and ScanRefer.
+By tapping on our datasets, we can extend previous 3DVG methods to the fine-grained phrase-aware scenario.
+It is achieved through the proposed novel phrase-object alignment optimization and phrase-specific pre-training, boosting conventional 3DVG performance as well.
+Extensive results confirm significant improvements, \ie, previous state-of-the-art method achieves {\textbf{3.9\%, 3.5\% and 4.6\%}} overall accuracy gains on Nr3D, Sr3D and ScanRefer respectively.